pchemguy/spec-kit/templates/capabilities/capabilities.md

 | ------- | ----------------- | --------------------- | --------------------------- |
 | [Explicit or strongly implied aspect] | [One or more taxonomy categories] | [Classification] | [Classification] |
 ```

+- Any `Extracted Keywords` field MUST contain one or more capability signals.
+- `Extracted Keywords` fields provide grounding and traceability between reported items and the target description.
+- Capability signal usage and interpretation MUST remain semantically consistent across all outputs.

 ---